Skip to content

 int calibration_id; // 冷

-The memory layout of C++ objects on the ARM platform follows the AAPCS ABI specification: ordinary member variables are arranged in declaration order, the virtual function table pointer (vptr) is placed at the beginning of the object, and there may be multiple vptrs in the case of multiple inheritance.
-These layout details are crucial during serialization, network transmission, and interaction with C code.
-If you write an object-oriented driver framework in C++ on Cortex-M, understanding the position and size of the vptr helps you precisely calculate how many bytes a driver object actually occupies.
+The memory layout of C++ objects on ARM platforms follows the AAPCS ABI specification: ordinary member variables are arranged in declaration order, the virtual function table pointer (vptr) is placed at the beginning of the object, and multiple inheritance may introduce multiple vptrs.
+These layout details are critical for serialization, network transmission, and interaction with C code.
+If we write an object-oriented driver framework in C++ on Cortex-M, understanding the location and size of the vptr helps us accurately calculate the exact byte size of a driver object.

-On embedded ARM platforms, the runtime overhead of the C++ exception handling mechanism (try/catch/throw) needs serious consideration.
+On embedded ARM platforms, the runtime overhead of the C++ exception handling mechanism (try/catch/throw) requires serious consideration.
 Exception handling tables and unwinding information significantly increase binary size, and the stack unwinding process during exception throwing involves extensive memory operations.
-On Cortex-M where both Flash and RAM are tight, many teams choose to add -fno-exceptions at compile time to completely disable C++ exceptions, using error codes instead to handle errors.
-This is not "not C++ enough," but rather a reasonable trade-off given the resources.
+On Cortex-M devices where both Flash and RAM are constrained, many teams choose to add -fno-exceptions at compile time to completely disable C++ exceptions, using error codes instead to handle errors.
+This isn't "not C++ enough," but rather a reasonable trade-off regarding resources.

-Many operations that would require lookup tables at runtime (CRC calculation, bit manipulation mask generation) can be done at compile time through constexpr functions, saving both Flash and execution time.
-On low-end chips like Cortex-M0/M0+ that do not even have a hardware divider, the value of compile-time computation is especially prominent.
+Many operations that require table lookups at runtime (CRC calculations, bit manipulation mask generation) can be completed via constexpr functions at compile time, saving both Flash and execution time.
+On low-end chips like Cortex-M0/M0+ that lack even a hardware divider, the value of compile-time calculation is particularly prominent.

 Exercises

-We leave the following exercises for you to work through on your own—hands-on research, writing code, and verifying on hardware is the true learning path.
+We leave the following exercises for you to tinker with—hands-on research, coding, and hardware verification are the true path to learning.

 /// @brief 练习 1:读取 IPSR 寄存器